rsksmart/rskj/projNotes.md

 **Code:** [branch 'mish'](https://github.com/optimalbrew/rskj/tree/mish) and [comparison with rskj master](https://github.com/rsksmart/rskj/compare/master...optimalbrew:mish) (for overview).

 The goal of this project is to implement storage rent as described in [RSKIP113](https://github.com/rsksmart/RSKIPs/blob/master/IPs/RSKIP113.md).
-Storage rent is intended to lead to more efficient resource utilization by charging users for the size as well as duration for which their data is stored in blockchain state.
-The project may reveal new issues (computatinal, economic, usability etc) to be addressed prior to eventual adoption decisions and/or future RSKIPs.
+Storage rent is intended to lead to more efficient resource utilization by charging users for the size as well as duration for which data is stored in blockchain state.
+The project may reveal new issues (computational, economic, usability etc) to be addressed prior to eventual adoption decisions and/or future RSKIPs.

 ### Implementation highligths